FOCUS ON ONE TASK AT A TIME

 If we are obsessed with perfection, it will drain our energy, hurt our time factor for completing our work, and prevent us from using creativity as we become too structured to perfection.
 Flexibility.
 Most of the time, the first or second time we did the task, it was already perfect; often, we ruin it by striving for perfection.

 While it is easy to get distracted by ringing phones, checking emails and being interrupted by uninvited guests, don’t let these distractions keep you from projecting your all into the project you are doing.

-Those old fashioned to do lists that our Moms used, much like a grocery list, is still effective in keeping us on task and in the moment.
+Those old-fashioned to-do lists that our Moms used, much like a grocery list, are still effective in keeping us on task and in the moment.
 Make that list the night before or the next morning first thing to check off as you go and see your time and task diminish.

 DEAL WITH IT ONLY ONCE

 Once you have completed a task, it is done.
 One look-over is permitted, but then put it to bed for good.
 If you continue to deal with it, you may become confused, striving for it to be perfect and possibly ruin the whole project.
 Give it your best and say sweet dreams.